purdue-cs193-fall-2019/homework-5-_-_-_-_/README.md

 ## Step 1 (Both Person A and Person B): Clone the repository.
 TODOs exist here
 ### TODO 1
 As you've done before, everything git related usually starts with a clone.
-Once you have created your copy of the Homework 4 repository (`homework-5-<your GitHub username>`), **run** the command `git clone https://github.com/purdue-cs193-fall-2019/homework-5-<your GitHub username>.git`.
+Once you have created your copy of the Homework 5 repository (`homework-5-<your GitHub username>`), **run** the command `git clone https://github.com/purdue-cs193-fall-2019/homework-5-<your GitHub username>.git`.
 As you know, all this command does is to download a copy of the *remote* repository to your *local* machine.

-Now if you run `ls`, you should see a directory called `homework-5-<your GitHub username>`. `cd` into this directory and run `ls` again and you should see all the same files that GitHub shows in the browser for this repository.
+Now if you run `ls`, you should see a directory called `homework-5-<your GitHub username>`. `cd` into this directory and run `ls` again.
+You should see all the same files that GitHub shows in the browser for this repository.

 ## Step 2 (Both Person A and Person B): Status
 One of the most frequently used git commands is `git status`.
 Any time you are inside a git repository (i.e. your current directory or one of its parents is an initialized git repository), you can run `git status` to see precisely what state your repository is in.